- Our work

 All parties to the Convention on Biological Diversity (CBD) are revising their national biodiversity strategy and action plans (NBSAPs) between 2012 and 2014.This Darwin project focuses on mainstreaming poverty issues into these second generation strategies and plans.

 The new Strategic Plan for Biodiversity stresses the importance of mainstreaming poverty issues and using these revised strategies as tools to help integrate biodiversity into development strategies, and vice versa.

-This project is being carried out in collaboration with UNEP-WCMC, the CBD Secretariat and the UNDP Poverty Environment Initiative.
-Focusing on Botswana, Malawi, Uganda, Namibia and The Seychelles, the project is intended to build African leadership in biodiversity mainstreaming through capacity building, tools development, technical support and peer-to-peer review.
+The project focuses on Botswana, Uganda, Namibia and the Seychelles, and is intended to build African leadership in biodiversity mainstreaming through capacity building, tools development, technical support and peer-to-peer review.
+It is being carried out in collaboration with UNEP-WCMC, the CBD Secretariat and the UNDP Poverty Environment Initiative.

-The PCLG website will provide a key portal for keeping interested parties up to date with the project activities and for disseminating outputs.

-For more information you can also visit the project page on the DEFRA'a website.
+For more information you can also visit the project page on DEFRA'a website.

-NBSAPS 2.0: Mainstreaming Biodiversity and Development is funded by the UK Government's Darwin Initiative (http://darwin.defra.gov.uk/) with co-funding from UK aid.
-However, the views expressed herewith do not necessarily reflect the views of the UK Government
+NBSAPS 2.0: Mainstreaming Biodiversity and Development is a project funded by the UK Government's Darwin Initiative (http://darwin.defra.gov.uk/) with co-funding from UK aid.
+However, the views expressed herewith do not necessarily reflect the views of the UK Government.